 M is the number of harmonics and is always odd.
 It cannot exceed the period P in samples.

-Equation (2) is a closed-form expression which can be used to generate a bandlimited impulse train in a manner similar to the use of DSFs.
+Equation (2) is a closed-form expression that can be used to generate a bandlimited impulse train in a manner similar to the use of DSFs.

 The time and frequency magnitude response of an impulse train waveform (440 Hz fundamental) created using the BLIT sinc function of Stilson & Smith.

 Note that similar numerical instabilities will arise with this expression as was found with the DSFs.
 L'Hopital's rule can be used to evaluate the limit of the function as its denominator approaches a value of zero, resulting in

 Several other classic waveforms can be created from impulse train signals.